Bilal-svg/Simon-Game/README.md

 **Simon game**

-- Goal is for user to repeat the pattern showed by the program.
+- The goal is for user to repeat the pattern showed by the program.
 - With each round a new step is added to the pattern making.
 - The program plays a different sound for each field that is activated.